Scavenger Hunt Apps for Corporate Decision Makers: A 2026 Buyer's Guide for HR, Event Planners, and Team Leaders

 1. Participation friction

-Measure the steps between invitation and active participation.
-Browser-based platforms typically require 1-2 steps (click link, enter name), while native apps require 5-7 steps (app store search, download, install, permissions, registration).
-Lower friction directly correlates with higher participation rates.
+Count the steps between invitation and active participation.
+Browser-based platforms typically require 1–2 steps (click link, enter name), while native apps require 5–7 (app store search, download, install, permissions, registration, in-game signup).
+Lower friction directly correlates with higher participation.

 2. Security and compliance

-Enterprise platforms must meet organizational security requirements.
-Key considerations include data encryption standards, access controls, audit capabilities, and compliance with regulations like GDPR, PIPL, or industry-specific standards.
-Browser-based platforms often provide superior security through browser sandboxing and reduced attack surface.
+Enterprise platforms must meet organizational security requirements: data encryption standards, access controls, audit capabilities, and compliance with GDPR, PIPL, or industry-specific standards.
+Browser-based platforms typically offer a smaller attack surface because nothing is installed on the device.

 3. Scalability